 Interactions with West

-Islam’s many advances toward western Europe were turned back: (1) in 732 at Tours (in western France), in 1529 outside Vienna, in 1571 in a Sea Battle off Lepanto (now Nafpactus, Greece) which allowed Christian shipping to function again in the Mediterranean , and then again in 1683 outside of Vienna.
+Islam’s many advances toward western Europe were turned back: (1) in 732 at Tours (in western France), in 1529 outside Vienna, in 1571 in a Sea Battle off Lepanto (now Nafpactus, Greece) which allowed Christian shipping to function again in the Mediterranean , and then again on Sept, 11 & 12 in 1683 outside of Vienna.

 (Major portions of eastern Europe were under Muslim rule for centuries.
-For instance, Serbia fell in the mid 1300's and regained its Christian position in the 1830's.)
+For instance, Serbia fell in the mid 1300's and regained its independence in the 1830's.)

 Additionally in 1099 Crusaders captured Jerusalem, and in 1492 the last Muslim city in the Iberian Peninsula fell.
 A few years later, the Christian rulers of Spain required all Muslims to convert to Christianity or leave for North Africa.

 However the biggest defeat of Islam was when a Mongol army sacked Bagdad in the 13th century.

 These set backs made Islamic religious practice more conservative.
 Rather than double down on innovation and building up their military, they turned to religion.

 In the 20th century things got even worse.
 The Ottoman Caliphate allied with Germany in WWI and lost; so they had to suffer Christian occupation and political division in the 1920's